bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 {% vine Or3l3lYJaFb %}
 {% endgs_step %}

-{% gs_step checking the propellers %}
-Before attaching the propellers check if they are well balanced.
-Do this by placing a propeller on a needle.
-Hold the propeller in a horizontal position and then release it, if it tilts over it is unbalanced.
-Balance the propeller by attaching a small piece of tape on the side that is pointing upwards.
-{% vine O6J2bgHdTvJ %}
-{% endgs_step %}

-{% gs_step balancing the propellers %}
-If the propeller is unbalanced attach tape to the convex side of the propeller as shown in the video.
-The amount of tape that should be used varies and you might need some tries to find the correct amount.
-{% vine O6J2LUeF65W %}
-{% endgs_step %}

-{% gs_step add more tape if needed %}
-After you have placed the first bit of tape try shaking the propellers a bit, if the propeller isn't tilting over anymore it's balanced.
-{% vine O6JPPxqVZOe %}
-{% endgs_step %}

 {% gs_step attach the propellers %}
 Now it’s time to attach the propellers.
 Note: There are two kinds of propellers, the clock wise (CW) and counter clock wise (CCW) propellers,